Evolution of television

 As we move into the future, it’s clear that the evolution of television is far from over.

-We can expect to see more advancements in display technologies such as OLED and MicroLED, as well as improved streaming services that cater to unique user experiences.
+We can expect to see further advancements in display technologies such as OLED and MicroLED, as well as improved streaming services that cater to unique user experiences.

-Furthermore, with virtual reality becoming more and more popular, it is only a matter of time before televisions incorporate this technology for even more immersive viewing experiences.
+Additionally, with virtual reality becoming increasingly popular, it is only a matter of time before televisions incorporate this technology for even more immersive viewing experiences.

 Overall, the evolution of television has had a huge impact on our culture and continues to do so.